Tarawa: History

+The aftermath of land claims and counter-claims between Auatubu and Teabike nevertheless caused high tension for years afterwards.

 Charles Richard Swayne, the first Resident Commissioner, decided to install the central headquarters of the Gilbert and Ellice Islands protectorate in Tarawa in 1895.
 Tarawa Post Office opened on 1 January 1911.

-Sir Arthur Grimble was a cadet administrative officer based at Tarawa (1913–1919) and became Resident Commissioner of the Gilbert and Ellice Islands colony in 1926.
+Sir Arthur Grimble was a cadet administrative officer based at Tarawa (1913–1919).
+He became Resident Commissioner of the Gilbert and Ellice Islands colony in 1926.

 During World War II, Tarawa was occupied by the Japanese, and beginning on 20 November 1943 it was the scene of the bloody Battle of Tarawa.
-On that day U.S. Marines landed on Tarawa and fought Japanese soldiers occupying entrenched positions on the atoll.
+On that day U.S. Marines landed on Tarawa and fought Japanese Marines of the Special Naval Landing Forces occupying entrenched positions on the atoll.
 The Marines captured the island after 76 hours of intense fighting that killed 6,000 people in total.

 The fierce fighting was the subject of a documentary film produced by the Combat Photographers of the Second Marine Division entitled With the Marines at Tarawa.
 It was released in March 1944 at the insistence of President Roosevelt.
-It became the first time many Americans viewed American servicemen dead on film..
-The US built bases on Island.
+It became the first time many Americans viewed American servicemen dead on film.
+The US built bases on the Island.

 The Kiribati Government began a road restoration project funded in part by the World Bank in 2014 to re-surface the main road from Betio in the west to Bonriki in the east, upgrading the main road that transits Tarawa from a dirt road.
-As of 2018, all that remained to be completed of this project was the sealing of the Japanese Causeway, connecting Bairiki and Betio, done in 2019.